quil-lang/magicl/doc/high-level.md

 ## Other Library Equivalents

-This table was adapted largely from the [NumPy Equivalent Table](https://docs.scipy.org/doc/numpy/user/numpy-for-matlab-users.html#linear-algebra-equivalents).
+This table was adapted largely from the [NumPy Equivalents Table](https://docs.scipy.org/doc/numpy/user/numpy-for-matlab-users.html#linear-algebra-equivalents).

 ### Basic Accessors